jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 At time of writing, there are only two crates with exceptions to this limit:
 20 and 25 minutes respectively.

-Most of the time, when the docs.rs queue gets backed up it's not because of a single crate clogging up the queue, but instead because many crates have been released at the same time.
+Most of the time, when the docs.rs queue gets backed up it isn't because of a single crate clogging up the queue, but instead because many crates have been released at the same time.
 Some projects release over 300 crates at the same time, and building all of them can take several hours, delaying other crates